barneyb/lgrep/README.md

 of text, but not always.
 Since `grep` only understands lines of text, this can require some gymnastics to extract full log records.

+## Install

+You can grab binaries from the [latest release](https://github.com/barneyb/lgrep/releases/latest), if your platform is supported (Windows is coming in 1.3).
+Unzip, place on your `$PATH`, and that's it.
+Otherwise, you'll want to build from source…

 ## Build & Install

 Use `cargo` to build.
 Get it via http://rustup.rs if you don't have it already.